 The Mandarin fish are one of only two fish in the world that can produce it’s own amazing and striking blue colors.
 Along with its close relative, the psychedelic mandarin (Synchiropus picturatus), the mandarin fish produces ‘cyanophores’ – blue pigmented, light-reflecting cells – to achieve its vibrant coloring.

-These fish are widely available in most pet store and aquarium shops.
-The average cost of a green Mandarin Dragonet is around $40 with other Mandarins like the spotted Mandarin costing a little bit more.
+These fish are widely available in most pet stores and aquarium shops.
+The average cost of a Green Mandarin Dragonet is around $40 with other Mandarins like the spotted Mandarin costing a little bit more.
 Red Scooter Mandarins are a cheaper option and are a little bit easier to feed.